Naxus28/js-oop-snake-game/README.md

 2. I would like to have a Game class that handles some of the functionality currently on index.js.
 I don't know exactly what state and methods that class would be hold but I would like it to controll at least the start and end of a game.

+3. Pehaps find a better way to start the game without having two event listeners on "keydown".

-3. Make sure classes have all getters and setters they should have.
+4. Make sure classes have all getters and setters they should have.

 **UI/UX(the game itself)**